 Immediately After Your Surgery

 In our Washington, D.C. practice, Dr. Ruff performs Brazilian butt lift surgery on an outpatient basis for most cases.
 You can go home shortly after your surgery is completed.
 You may be sleepy from the anesthesia and the area around your incisions will be sore, so you will need to have someone drive you home.
 Once you go home, you may want to have someone stay with you for the first few days because you may experience moderate discomfort.
-If Dr. Ruff performs the procedure at the hospital, you can expect to stay in the hospital for one to two nights.
-We will prescribe pain medication to alleviate as much post-surgery pain as possible.

 The First 24 to 28 Hours After Your Surgery

 During the first 24 to 48 hours after your procedure, you will feel tired from the anesthesia and may experience mild to moderate discomfort.
-Dr. Ruff will prescribe pain medication to alleviate as much of the discomfort as possible.
+Your surgeon will prescribe pain medication to alleviate as much of the discomfort as possible.
 There will be moderate swelling, tenderness, and bruising in the area of the incision; this will gradually disappear within the first month after your surgery.
 Your discomfort level will improve rapidly after the first two days.

 Small amounts of bleeding and drainage are normal in the first few days after surgery.
 If you see more than just a slow staining of the gauze dressing, apply direct pressure to the area with your hand for 20 to 30 minutes to stop the bleeding.
 If this does not stop the bleeding, call West End Plastic Surgery.
 Heavy bleeding is rare.
 However, if it does happen, call the office right away.